 - are not sticky; the anal orifice is easily cleaned and the stool does not stick to the toilet.

 Does your reality fall a little short of the ideal?
 Most do.
 It’s not surprising, really.
 Leading fast-paced, stressful lives, ingesting processed foods, multitasking, and eating on the run can all take a significant toll on digestive health and excretory function.
-But that’s why exploring this topic is so valuable—so that we can foster balance in our bowel habits, our stools, and throughout our bodies.
+But that’s why exploring this topic is so valuable—so that we can foster balance in our bowel habits and throughout our bodies.

 Through the Lens of Ayurveda: The Channel of Elimination